Top 8 UX Psychology Principles Every Appreneur Should Know

 The Von Restorff Effect states that when we see a group of similar objects, the one that stands out and differs the most.

-Also known as The Isolation Effect, this law helps in predicting that the distinct objects would grab one’s attention enough to be memorable when they are surrounded by other similar objects because they stand out from the rest.
+Also known as The Isolation Effect, this law helps predict that the distinct objects would grab one’s attention, enough to be memorable.

 8. Fitts’s Law

-Fitts law user interface design states that in the context of UX designs the time it takes us to ‘hit’ on a target depends on its size and how close the target is to us.
+Fitts law user interface design states that in the context of UX design, the time it takes us to ‘hit’ a target depends on its size and how close the target is to us.

 The size and distance are two key factors considered in the user interface (UI) design psychology of Fitts law.
 Whichever input field and button performs an action such as ‘Register Now’, ‘Submit’, etc. has larger elements so that they are easier to spot.